Projected Cosmological Constraints from Strongly Lensed Supernovae with the Roman Space Telescope: Discussion and Conclusions

 The results of the work described above can be summarized as follows: \begin{enumerate} \item \textbf{Lensed SN Rates}--For each catalog, we have determined the expected lensed SN yield for both SNIa and CCSN, resulting in a median expectation of $\sim11$ SNIa and $\sim20$ CCSN from the various SNIa survey strategies.
 Although the HLS yield does not include light curves and would require a follow-up campaign for each lensed SN, we still project that it will discover $\sim200$ lensed SN, including $\sim60$ SNIa and $\sim224$ CCSN.
 Finally, the survey strategy ``UltraDeep'' investigated in this work would discover $\sim56$ SNIa. \item \textbf{Time Delay Precision}--We find that subject to our simplifying assumptions, a precision of $\sim2$ days for SNIa and $\sim3$ days for CCSN can be expected, with small but statistically significant measurement biases of $\sim0.01-0.04$ days for CCSN only ($<1\%$ for 80\% of the simulated SN).
 The SNIa survey strategies should therefore observe $\sim$5, 2, 10 SN at $<5\%$ precision for Lowz, Allz, Highz respectively. \item \textbf{Microlensing Impact on Time Delays}--We find that low (and more likely) values of effective convergence ($\kappa_{eff}\lesssim1$) result in a small accuracy bias, while high values cause time delay accuracy to degrade by $\sim0.2-0.3$ days for both SNIa and CCSN.
 The time delay accuracy relationship with effective shear is not as obvious, and the biases are smaller ($\sim0.1$ days). \item \textbf{SNIa Standardization}--Achromatic microlensing causes a $\sim5\%$ loss in lensed SNIa that pass fiducial selection cuts.
 Of those that pass cuts, microlensed SN produce a biased measurement of the distance modulus ($-0.03\pm0.0002$ mag) with identical statistical precision to non-microlensed light curves.
 Including chromatic microlensing effects will likely degrade this further, as measuring the SALT2 ``c'' parameter accurately will be more difficult. \item \textbf{Cosmological Constraints}--We find significant evidence that the Highz SNIa survey strategy is preferred when considering the FOM (in a Flat$w_0w_a$CDM cosmology) possible from both SNIa and lensed SN cosmology.
-Additionally, we project the Highz survey to deliver roughly double the precision of each cosmological parameter in the Flat$w$CDM cosmology compared to the Allz survey, which had the highest projected SNIa FOM. \end{enumerate}
+Additionally, we project the Highz survey to deliver roughly double the precision of each cosmological parameter in the Flat$w$CDM cosmology compared to the Allz survey, which had the highest projected SNIa FOM.
+We also consider the impact of covariant biases in the lens modeling process, using the highly conservative case of simply adding large systematic uncertainties to the Fisher matrix analysis.
+While such systematic uncertainties would certainly degrade the precision on cosmological parameters, the core conclusions remain unchanged: a Highz strategy is preferred, and lensed SN cosmology will be a valuable addition to the \textit{Roman} cosmology toolkit.
+A detailed analysis is needed to correctly propagate such covariant biases from lens modeling to cosmology to investigate their true impact. \end{enumerate}